gafnts/exploring-polars/README.md

 - Polars also has built-in support for lazy evaluation, which allows for more efficient computation by deferring operations until they are needed.
 - Polars has better support for multi-threading and parallelism than pandas, which allows it to take advantage of multiple CPU cores for faster processing.

+## Some insights

+- Type safety and schema declaration: Polars' `schema_overrides` parameter embodies a modern, type-safe approach inspired by TypeScript and Pydantic.
+Unlike pandas' string-based `dtype` parameter, Polars uses first-class types (`pl.Categorical`, `pl.Int32`, `pl.Date`) that are more discoverable and type-checker friendly.
+- Less post-processing required: Where pandas often requires additional data cleaning and type coercion after loading, Polars enforces your schema contract upfront.
+The data is correct by the time it enters your workflow.
+- Fail-fast philosophy: Polars errors immediately on type mismatches at schema definition time, not some transformations later.
+This Rust-inspired "catch errors early" approach prevents silent bugs and data quality issues from propagating through your pipeline.
+- Expression API Superiority: Polars' expression-based transformations `(pl.col("price").filter(pl.col("quantity") > 0).mean())` are more composable and readable than pandas' assignment-based approach.
+It reads like SQL but with type safety.

+When pandas still wins: The ecosystem integration (`sklearn`, `statsmodels`) and team familiarity still make pandas the pragmatic choice for some scenarios.
+But for new projects and production pipelines, Polars' strictness becomes a feature, not a limitation.

+Polars is what pandas would look like if designed today with Rust's type system discipline and lessons from the TypeScript revolution.
+It makes the invisible visible and respects the programmer's intelligence.